Looking for the best sites to kill time?

 A popular browser geography game where you are dropped into an unknown location on Google Maps and have to work out where you are.

-It does what is says, find a cow from the page shown to you.
+It does what it says: find a cow from the page shown to you.

 A documentation system that has everything from recipes to crafting to just making random cool stuff.

-Mental Floss is a good friend of Sporcle.
-It’s a great site that let’s you test your knowledge with interesting facts, trivia, quizzes, and brain teasing games.
+OctoQuiz is a good friend of Sporcle.
+It’s a great site that lets you test your knowledge with fun quizzes, brain teasing games, and personality tests.

 Don’t overthink it.
 Bouncy Balls is a site that bounces balls in your screen and responds to mouse clicks or your mic.